-Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)2.80 Very lowVery high 5
+Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)3.20 Very lowVery high 5

-Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.3.80 Very lowVery high 5
+Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.3.40 Very lowVery high 5

-Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.2.00 Very lowVery high 5
+Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.3.00 Very lowVery high 5

-Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.3.40 Very lowVery high 5
+Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.3.30 Very lowVery high 5

-Access Constraints This measures the level of humanitarian constraints.3.0No constraintsExtreme constraints
+Access Constraints This measures the level of humanitarian access constraints.3.0No constraintsExtreme constraints

 - 4,094,000 People displaced [?]

-No significant recent humanitarian developments.
-This crisis is being monitored by our analysis team.
+No recent significant humanitarian developments.
+The crisis is being monitored by our analysis team.

 Humanitarian access in Turkey has remained constrained in the past six months.
 Refugees, asylum seekers, and migrants face difficulties in gaining access to services and assistance.
 Without official documentation, refugees cannot access essential services such as healthcare.
 Undocumented migrants and refugees are also at risk of detention and deportation.
 There are considerable delays in the registration process, particularly in applications for international protection.